Unified Communication - X Framework Library

 Notes:

 This environment parameter should also be used when running UCX on a fabric with Socket Direct HCA installed.
-When working with Socket Direct HCAs, make sure Multi-Rail feature is enabled as well (refer to Multi-Rail.).
+When working with Socket Direct HCAs, make sure Multi-Rail feature is enabled as well (refer to .Unified Communication - X Framework Library v2.8#Multi-Rail.).

 SRI-OV is not supported with dc and dc_x transports in UCX.